Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Plastic

-Plastic is a versatile material commonly used in cars for various interior and exterior components.
+Plastic is a versatile material commonly used in for various interior and exterior components.
 It is lightweight, cost-effective, and easily molded into different shapes and forms.
 Plastic is used in the production of bumpers, trim pieces, and panels.

 Glass